PM520-Spring2022/Week7--MCMC-calculating-q/README.tex.md

 To evaluate $q(\theta' \rightarrow \theta)$ we write $\theta=\theta'-z$, and so $q(\theta' \rightarrow \theta'-z)=f_Z(-z)$.

 Because $Z~\sim Normal(0,\sigma^2)$ is symmetric around 0, we have that $q(\theta \rightarrow \theta')=q(\theta' \rightarrow \theta)$,
-and so those terms will cancel out in the Hastings Ratio.
+and so those terms will cancel out in the Hastings' Ratio.
 This is one of the major plusses of using a perturbation $Z$ that is symmetric around 0.
 (Those terms will cancel out for any such rv, regardless of its exact distribution.)

 ### Example 2